 Best CBD for Arthritis

-Arthritis is a family of common chronic conditions where inflammation builds up around joints, causing stiffness and pain.
+Arthritis is a family of common chronic conditions in which inflammation builds up around joints, causing stiffness and pain.
 Although symptom-relieving medication is available for all types of arthritis, it can have unwanted side effects like nausea and lowered immune support.
-Some sufferers have started turning to alternative remedies to get around those side effects.
+Because of this, some sufferers have started turning to alternative remedies — one of which is cannabidiol, often shortened to “CBD.”

 Early studies suggest CBD may benefit arthritis thanks to its anti-inflammatory and pain-relieving properties.

-But it’s a challenge to figure out which CBD products are worth your time.
-Many contain less CBD than advertised, lack other beneficial ingredients, or simply cost too much.
+But it can be a challenge to figure out which CBD products are worth your time — many contain less CBD than advertised, lack other beneficial ingredients, or simply cost too much.
 To make your search easier, we’ve done the research and testing to find the best CBD products for arthritis.
 We’ll compare them in this guide so you can determine what might work best for you.

 If you’re in a hurry, here’s a quick look at our top picks.